davidphilipbarr/36keys/README.md

 There are the first keyboard pcbs I have every made, so proceed with caution, and a little aprehension.

-These are heavily influenced by the following keyboards, and actually based on foostan's simple corne pcb.
+They are heavily influenced by the following keyboards, and actually based on foostan's simple corne pcb.

 * 5plit
 * Gergoplex